Common Envelope Mass Ejection in Evolved Stars: Modeling the Dust Emission from post-RGB stars in the LMC: Discussion

-For our sample of post-RGB objects, the values of total mass (M$_{\rm gd}$) in the outer shell range from about 6$\times10^{-5}$\,M$_{\odot}$ to 3$\times10^{-2}$\,M$_{\odot}$ (Table\,\ref{model_param_prgb}) -- inferred from our model dust masses that lie in the range 3$\times10^{-7}$\,M$_{\odot}$--$1.5\times10^{-4}$\,M$_{\odot}$.
-We show our model dust mass values (M$_{\rm gd}$(outer shell)/$\delta$) overplotted on Fig. 2 of L\"u et al. (2013) (Fig.\,\ref{dustmass_lu}) -- since our derived masses are likely lower limits to the total dust mass, its most likely that either $\gamma\ge0.3$ and/or CEE has occurred near or at the top of the RGB for our post-RGB sources.
-L\"u et al. (2013) were pessimistic about the difficulty to observe the dust produced in CE ejecta, since ``the distance of dust formation in the CE ejecta is between $\sim10^{14}$ and $\sim10^{18}$ cm and is relatively far away from the FGB star"; however our study clearly shows that dust is relatively easily detected in our sample of post-RGB sources between few$\times10^{14}$ and $\sim10^{18}$ cm.
+For our sample of post-RGB objects, the values of total mass, $M_{\mathrm gd}$ in the outer shell range from about 4$\times10^{-5}$\,$M_{\odot}$ to 3$\times10^{-2}$\,$M_{\odot}$ (Table\,\ref{model_param}) -- inferred from our model dust masses, $M_{\mathrm d}$ that lie in the range 2$\times10^{-7}$\,$M_{\odot}$--$1.5\times10^{-4}$\,$M_{\odot}$.
+We compare our dust mass estimates with those of \citet{lu2013} in Fig.\,\ref{dustmass_lu}.
+Since our derived masses are likely lower limits to the total dust mass, its most likely that either $\gamma\ge0.3$ and/or CEE has occurred near or at the tip of the RGB for our post-RGB sources. \citet{lu2013}were pessimistic about the difficulty to observe the dust produced in CE ejecta, since ``the distance of dust formation in the CE ejecta is between $\sim10^{14}$ and $\sim10^{18}$ cm and is relatively far away from the FGB star"; however our study clearly shows that dust is relatively easily detected in our sample of post-RGB sources between few$\times10^{14}$ and $\sim10^{18}$ cm.
+Dust formation in CE ejecta wherein the primary is a RGB star has also been studied by \citet{iaconi2020} using a 3D SPH hydrodynamic simulation.
+Their range of dust masses obtained were comparable to that of \citet{lu2013}.